Superrehtard/old_diaspora_wiki/Roadmap.md

 - Some sort of an administrator interface that would do the entire update automatically, something like the way Wordpress can be updated with the click of a button.

 ## Wishlist

-- These are things which would be nice to have, and are not currently in our plan, but we would love to have them.
+These are things which would be nice to have, and are not currently in our plan, but we would love to have them.

+### Communication

 - An “undo” library for Jquery that gives a timeout on posting forms, so you can make an OOPS on a status message before sending it out to your friends. (see gmail undo)
 - Asynchronous  webfinger client in ruby, deprecating Redfinger or modifying it to use EM:HttpRequest instead of RestClient
 - Full activity streams parser and sterilizer, based off the spec, which gives you ruby objects for valid streams (the easy solution would probably make methods in our models to_activity and from_activity)
 - Private pubsubhubbub implementation, check out both the “from” and “oauth” authentication methods. (note maxwell: i may have some code to dump onto the Internet, i need to write some more tests)

+- A DHT (distributed hash table) to serve as a directory of Diaspora Users/seeds installed over the internet to help with discovery.
+- enhance our websocket controller: perhaps break it out so other rails projects ? have a framework for using it?
+- Chat client integration using web sockets?
+- Other crazy Websocket experiments: We are just using it to push data to the client, but can we use it to connect people or two seeds for real time games?

+- Support for textile/markdown/etc in comments and messages (#issue119)

+### Development

 - Double checking our salmon implementation.... is it up to spec?
 - Test test tests: we have a fair amount, we’re sure there are plenty more that are missing.
 Rspec, Cucumber, whatever.
 If you wrote tests, we would love you forever.
 - Selenium tests that hit every page would be super nice.
 The framework for this is started and can be found in test/selenium